Joltz/vulkan-learn/README.md

 # Learning graphics programming or something
-Requires the LunarG SDK and vk-shader-macros to compile.
+Requires the LunarG SDK with enabled validation layers.